 Upgrading to Battery Pack Power HIL Testbed

 Chroma 8630 has a highly flexible hardware and software integration architecture.
-If users expand their product range to include battery packs, they can pair the original system with Chroma's battery pack charger/discharger and high/low voltage equipment shown in the right figure to achieve the functions of the Chroma 8610 Battery Pack PHIL testbed.
+If users expand their product range to include battery packs, they can pair the original system with Chroma's battery pack charger/discharger shown in the right figure to achieve the functions of the Chroma 8610 Battery Pack Power HIL testbed.
 This enables conducting real-time dynamic tests on the battery pack, including simulation of international standard conditions like NEDC, WLTP, etc., high voltage battery relay open/close, CAN signal and other related timing monitoring.
 This approach reduces learning costs and minimizes time spent on equipment redeployment.

 High Performance Equipment